NTFS: Alternate data stream (ADS)

 Alternate data streams allow more than one data stream to be associated with a filename (a fork), using the format "filename:streamname" (e.g., "text.txt:extrastream").

-NTFS Streams were introduced in Windows NT 3.1, to enable Services for Macintosh (SFM) to store resource forks.
-Although current versions of Windows Server no longer include SFM, third-party Apple Filing Protocol (AFP) products (such as GroupLogic's ExtremeZ-IP) still use this feature of the file system.
-Very small ADSs (named "Zone.Identifier") are added by Internet Explorer and recently by other browsers to mark files downloaded from external sites as possibly unsafe to run; the local shell would then require user confirmation before opening them.
-When the user indicates that they no longer want this confirmation dialog, this ADS is deleted.
+These streams are not shown to or made editable by users through any typical GUI application built into Windows by default, disguising their existence from most users.
+Although intended for helpful metadata, their arcane nature makes them a potential hiding place for malware, spyware, unseen browser history, and other potentially unwanted information.

 Alternate streams are not listed in Windows Explorer, and their size is not included in the file's size.
 When the file is copied or moved to another file system without ADS support the user is warned that alternate data streams cannot be preserved.
 No such warning is typically provided if the file is attached to an e-mail, or uploaded to a website.
 Thus, using alternate streams for critical data may cause problems.
-Microsoft provides a tool called Streams to view streams on a selected volume.
+Microsoft provides a downloadable tool called Streams to view streams on a selected volume.
 Starting with Windows PowerShell 3.0, it is possible to manage ADS natively with six cmdlets: Add-Content, Clear-Content, Get-Content, Get-Item, Remove-Item, Set-Content.

+A small ADS named Zone.Identifier is added by Internet Explorer and by most browsers to mark files downloaded from external sites as possibly unsafe to run; the local shell would then require user confirmation before opening them.
+When the user indicates that they no longer want this confirmation dialog, this ADS is deleted.
+This functionality is also known as "Mark of the Web".
+All Chromium (e.g. Google Chrome) and Firefox-based web browsers also write the Zone.Identifier stream to downloaded files.

 Malware has used alternate data streams to hide code.
-As a result, malware scanners and other special tools now check for alternate data streams.
+Since the late 2000s, some malware scanners and other special tools check for alternate data streams.
+Due to the risks associated with ADS, particularly involving privacy and the Zone.Identifier stream, there exists software specifically designed to strip streams from files (certain streams with perceived risk or all of them) in a user-friendly way.

+NTFS Streams were introduced in Windows NT 3.1, to enable Services for Macintosh (SFM) to store resource forks.
+Although current versions of Windows Server no longer include SFM, third-party Apple Filing Protocol (AFP) products (such as GroupLogic's ExtremeZ-IP) still use this feature of the file system.